 It is an optional page where the author mentions the names of the people or the special someone who made this book a reality.
 A writer can be creative and personal on this dedication page.
 This page usually comes after the copyright page. and before the table of contents.

 Table of contents (optional)

 A table of contents (TOC) lists chapter headings/chapter titles with their respective page numbers.
 A table of contents is never used if the chapter is numbered like Chapter One, Chapter Two.

 If your book includes several key illustrations/tables that provide information or enhance your content, try creating a page that lists them.
 If the illustration is just for fun or acts as a visual aid, the illustration list will not be necessary.

 An epigraph usually comes right before the first chapter.
 It often serves as a preface and consists of a phrase, quotation, or excerpt from a poem.
 The quote, phrase, or excerpt on the epigraph indicates the book’s subject matter.

-It contains a statement about the book and is usually written by someone who is an expert in the book’s field.
+It contains a statement about the book and is usually written by an expert in the book’s field.
 Thus, it helps increase potential sales for your book.

-It talks about why you wrote the book, the methods are taken to research, and acknowledgments not included separately.
+A preface talks about why you wrote the book, the methods are taken to research, and acknowledgments not included separately.
 It is significant to add a well-written preface for your book.
-In addition, it talks about how the book came to life and provided context for the book’s current edition.
-A preface is more common in non-fiction titles.
+In addition, it talks about how the book came to life and provides context for the book’s current edition.
+A preface is more common in nonfiction books.

 An acknowledgment page consists of notes of appreciation to people who helped in the journey of writing a book.
 Like a family member or close friends who supported you during your writing process and your writing career in general.
 If this section is lengthy, you can have this section in the back matter before or after the bibliography.